 In India, detailed provisions on transfer pricing were introduced by the Finance Act, 2001.
-These generally follow the OECD guidelines to keep the Indian provisions in line with the global practices.
-The transfer pricing provisions are derived from section 92 of the Act, which provides that the price of any transaction between Associated Enterprises(AEs), either or both of which are non-residents for tax purposes (international transactions), shall be computed having regard to the arm's length principle.
+These generally follow the Organisation for Economic Co-operation and Development OECD guidelines to keep the Indian provisions in line with the global practices.
+The transfer pricing provisions are derived from Section 92 of the Act, which provides that the price of any transaction between Associated Enterprises(AEs), either or both of which are non-residents for tax purposes (international transactions), shall be computed having regard to the arm's length principle.
 The Finance Act, 2014 widened the scope of 'deemed international transactions' under the purview of transfer pricing.